 It’s a task that only has to happen every few months and is useful for both visitors and SEO – no one likes a broken link.

 There are loads of tools out there.
 Click here to try one free broken link checker tool.

-Once you've checked for broken links - how about adding a few more internal links?
-Internal linking can really help boost your SEO as well as guide visitors to your website around in the most efficient way.
+Once you’ve checked for broken links – how about adding a few more internal links?
+Internal linking can really help boost your SEO as well as guide visitors around your website in the most efficient way.

 If you’ve added some blog articles recently but not linked them to the relevant service pages, then you really need to do so.
 Internal linking is an easy win for website SEO and, if you’re not doing it, you’re missing out!

-Website owners are in contact battle with people who want to break their website.
-It's nothing personal, these bots are just constantly on the look out for websites with out-of-date software.
+Website owners are in contact battle with people who want to break their websites.
+It’s nothing personal, these bots are just constantly on the lookout for websites with out-of-date software.

 The plug-ins that help your website function also need to be kept up-to-date which can make a big difference to how secure your website is.